data-preservation-programs/singularity/docs/en/cli-reference/run/README.md

-   deal-tracker      Start a deal tracker that tracks the deal for all relevant wallets deal-pusher       Start a deal pusher that monitors deal schedules and pushes deals to storage providers download-server   An HTTP server connecting to remote metadata API to offer CAR file downloads unified           Start the unified auto-preparation service with worker management and workflow orchestration help, h           Shows a list of commands or help for one command
+   deal-tracker      Start a deal tracker that tracks the deal for all relevant wallets deal-pusher       Start a deal pusher that monitors deal schedules and pushes deals to storage providers download-server   An HTTP server connecting to remote metadata API to offer CAR file downloads unified, auto     Run unified auto-preparation service (workflow orchestration + worker management) help, h           Shows a list of commands or help for one command

 OPTIONS: